Connect with others who understand.

 Heart Palpitations and Chest Pressure

-Amyloid proteins in the heart’s blood vessels can cause feelings of discomfort, heaviness, or pressure in the chest (angina), especially during physical exertion.
-Heart palpitations are another potential symptom.
-These may make the heart feel as if it is pounding, fluttering, or beating quicker than normal.
+Amyloid proteins in the heart’s blood vessels can cause feelings of discomfort, heaviness, or angina (pressure in the chest), especially during physical activity.

 Swelling of the Ankles, Legs, and Abdomen